fontyssmartwrist/web_server/README.md

    3) Install rosbridge server with the following command

     sudo apt-get install ros-<rosdistro>-rosbridge-server

    4) Clone this project and the dependencies to your catkin's workspace src folder
    5) Run catkin_make to build

 Documentation
 =====================================================================
-Documentation how it works can be found in Documentation_on_MoveIt.pdf
+Documentation how it works can be found in Documentation_on_MoveIt.pdf and Web_ROS_CodeSys_Report.pdf

 Authors
 =====================================================================